 Strategic Analysis of Firepots

-- This is my preferred way of starting fires.
-Using a Start Fire action requires your units to be within 1” of the target building and take a Dedicated Action with a a target number of 10 (or 8 with torches).
-Thrown explosive weapons give you a range of 5” and 1 or 2 actions.
+- Post Errata 1.4 the option to use Firepots as the preferred way of starting fires has been significantly nerfed.
+Prior to that, they were more effective than torches for starting fires.
+A Start Fire action requires your units to be within 1” of the target building and take a Dedicated Action with a target number of 10 (or 8 with torches).
+Thrown explosive weapons give you a range of 5” and can be performed with 1 or 2 actions.
 This allows you more flexibility and keep your distance, especially if the building you are trying to light is occupied.
+It also allows you multiple attempts in a single Activation for +1 Fatigue for each Shoot Action after the first.

-- Firepots are also EXTREMELY effective at sea, not because they inflict damage, but because they deprive an enemy of actions.
+- Firepots can be very effective at sea, not just because they inflict damage and Fatigue, but because they also deprive an enemy of actions.
 Every action they have to spend fighting the fire is an action they can’t spend shooting at you.
 If they choose to ignore the fire and let it burn they also risk suffering Fatigue to all units that activate on a Deck that is on fire.

-- Fire has a 7+ (40%) chance to automatically spread at the end of a round.
+- Once it starts, a Fire has a 7+ (40%) chance to automatically spread at the end of a round.
 This makes ignoring the fire doubly risky to ship crews and building occupants.
-Once a fire spreads to another section, they will then have to spend an additional action firefighting the new blaze.
+Once a fire spreads to another section, they will then have to spend an additional Dedicated Action firefighting the new blaze.

 Tactical Suggestions for Using Firepots

 - Certain scenarios like Raze require you to burn down structures or fortifications.
-Firepots are a must-have in those scenarios if you know that’s what you are playing ahead of time.
-A standard start Fire action is a 7+ meaning it’s only 10% more efficient.
-Plu
+Firepots can be helpful in those scenarios if you know that’s what you are playing ahead of time.

-- Look for elite Veteran units, like Enter Ploeg or Forlone Hope, that allow firepots on 1 in 4 models.
-In larger units, this gives you multiple chances to light things on fire.
-And each hit counts as a Fire Token
+- Look for elite Veteran units, like Enter Ploeg or Forlone Hope, that allow free explosives or firepots on 1 in 4 models instead of 1 in 8.

-- Over the course of multiple rounds, you can light multiple decks or segments of a building/fortification on fire.
+- Over multiple rounds, you can light multiple decks or segments of a building/fortification on fire.
 This accelerates the potential for sinking the ship faster than killing the crew.
 Against small ships and boats, you can take them out in 1-2 rounds of concentrated firepot attacks.

 - If you are at sea and know a unit has firepots, target them early and keep them suppressed.